 Elizabeth Borgwardt describes how a cadre of World War II American planners inaugurated the ideas and institutions that underlie our modern international human rights regime.
 Borgwardt finds the key in the 1941 Atlantic Charter and its Anglo-American vision of "war...

-Jeffrey A. Redding A Secular Need: Islamic Law and State Governance in Contemporary India (University of Washington Press, 2020)
+A Secular Need: Islamic Law and State Governance in Contemporary India

 Whether from the perspective of Islamic law’s advocates, secularism’s partisans, or communities caught in their crossfire, many people see the relationship between Islamic law and secularism as antagonistic and increasingly discordant.
 In the United States there are calls for “sharia...